-According to the latest available data, the top ten container leasing companies control approximately 89%, and the top five container leasing companies control approximately 65%, of the total equipment held by all container lessors.
-According to this data, we are the world's largest lessor of intermodal containers based on fleet size and we manage approximately 19% of the equipment held by all container leasing companies.
+According to Drewry Maritime Research-Andrew Foxcroft Container Data UK, the top ten container leasing companies, as measured on a TEU basis, control approximately 88.6%, and the top five container leasing companies control approximately 63.6%, of the total equipment held by all container lessors.
+According to this data, we are the world's largest lessor of intermodal containers based on fleet size by TEU and we manage approximately 18% of the equipment held by all container leasing companies by TEU.
 The customers for leased containers are primarily international shipping lines.